-U.S. textile mills have spun almost 5 million bales of cotton on average for the past 3 years (2006-2008).
-That's enough cotton to make over 1 billion pairs of jeans.
+U.S. textile mills have spun almost 3.6 million bales of cotton on average for the past 3 years (2010-2012).
+That's enough cotton to make over 750 million pairs of jeans.

 About two thirds of the harvested crop is composed of the seed, which is crushed to separate its three products–oil, meal and hulls.
 Cottonseed oil is a common component of many food items, used primarily as a cooking oil, shortening and salad dressing.
 The oil is used extensively in the preparation of such snack foods as crackers, cookies and chips.
 The meal and hulls are used as livestock, poultry and fish feed and as fertilizer.

 The following are some of the frequently asked questions about cotton:

 Texas, whose 3-year average production was almost 5.5 million bales of cotton for the years 2010 through 2012, is the leading cotton-producing state.

 Historically, China is the largest grower.
 China's 3-year average production for the years 2010 through 2012 was approximately 33 million bales of cotton.
 India is second, with 26.8 million bales of production for the same time period.
 The U.S. is third, with average production of 17.0 million bales of cotton for the years 2010 through 2012.

 A bale of cotton weighs about 500 pounds.